awsdocs/amazon-athena-user-guide/doc_source/msck-repair-table.md

 # MSCK REPAIR TABLE<a name="msck-repair-table"></a>

-Use the `MSCK REPAIR TABLE` command to update the metadata in the catalog after you add or remove Hive compatible partitions\.
+Use the `MSCK REPAIR TABLE` command to update the metadata in the catalog after you add Hive compatible partitions\.

-The `MSCK REPAIR TABLE` command scans a file system such as Amazon S3 for Hive compatible partitions that were added to or removed from the file system after the table was created\.
-The command updates the metadata in the catalog regarding the partitions and the data associated with them\.
+The `MSCK REPAIR TABLE` command scans a file system such as Amazon S3 for Hive compatible partitions that were added to the file system after the table was created\. `MSCK REPAIR TABLE` compares the partitions in the table metadata and the partitions in S3\.
+If new partitions are present in the S3 location that you specified when you created the table, it adds those partitions to the metadata and to the Athena table\.

-When you add or remove partitions, the metadata in the catalog becomes inconsistent with the layout of the data in the file system\.
-For example, after you create a table with partitions, information about the new partitions needs to be added to the catalog\.
-To update the metadata, you run `MSCK REPAIR TABLE` on the table\.
-This enables you to query the data in the new partitions from Athena\.
+When you add physical partitions, the metadata in the catalog becomes inconsistent with the layout of the data in the file system, and information about the new partitions needs to be added to the catalog\.
+To update the metadata, run `MSCK REPAIR TABLE` so that you can query the data in the new partitions from Athena\.

+**Note**
+`MSCK REPAIR TABLE` only adds partitions to metadata; it does not remove them\.
+To remove partitions from metadata after the partitions have been manually deleted in Amazon S3, run the command `ALTER TABLE table-name DROP PARTITION`\.
+For more information see [ALTER TABLE DROP PARTITION](alter-table-drop-partition.md)\.

 ## Considerations and Limitations<a name="msck-repair-table-considerations"></a>